-The Directors consider the Group to operate withinone operating segment, being the provision of cybersecurity services via terrestrial platforms.
+The Directors consider the Group to operate withinone operating segment, being the provision of cybersecurity services.

 Government grants

 Government grants are recognised only when there is reasonable assurance that (a) the entity will comply with any conditions attached to the grant and (b) the grant will be received.